Configuration

 YAML loading

-TYPO3 is using a custom 'YAML loader' for handling YAML in TYPO3 based on the Symfony YAML package.
+TYPO3 uses a 'YAML loader' for handling YAML, based on the Symfony YAML package.
 This YAML loader is able to resolve environment variables.
-In addition, EXT:form comes with an own YAML loader which has some limitations/ restrictions, especially when it comes to resolve environment variables.
-Those limitations are necessary security-wise.
+In addition, EXT:form comes with its own YAML loader, but it has some restrictions, especially when resolving environment variables.
+This is for security reasons.

 EXT:form differentiates between form configuration and form definition.
-In addition, a form definition can be stored in the file system (FAL) or can be shipped with a custom extension.
-Depending on those parameters different YAML loaders are used and thus, different features are available.
+A form definition can be stored in the file system (FAL) or can be shipped with an extension.
+The type of YAML loader used depends on the setup.

 YAML file